paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 To do this we need to:

-- Provision resources on Azure like the compute service which will host our code, the database, and the monitoring service
+- Provision resources on Azure like the compute services which will host our code, the database, and the monitoring service
 - Package our code and deploy it to the provisioned resources

 ## Provision resources on Azure

 Resource provisioning can be done [in many ways][resourcemanager]:

-- (Recommended) Using Infrastructure as Code (IaC) like Bicep and Terraform
+- (Recommended) Using *Infrastructure as Code* (IaC) like Bicep or Terraform
 - Using the Azure CLI
 - Using APIs and SDKs
 - From the Azure Portal